In-patient luxury rehab center in Thailand

 How is dissociative amnesia diagnosed?

 Dissociative amnesia is diagnosed by first conducting a physical exam.
 The goal is to rule out any other potential causes like alcohol, drug abuse, brain injury, or illness.
-Although there isn’t a specific dissociative amnesia test, the doctor can suggest imaging or blood tests.
+Although there isn’t a specific dissociative amnesia test, the doctor is going to suggest imaging or blood tests.

-If there isn’t a physical cause for the amnesia, then the doctor can refer a patient to a mental health expert such as a psychiatrist or psychologist.
+If there isn’t a physical cause for the amnesia, then the doctor refers a patient to a mental health expert such as a psychiatrist or psychologist.
 To evaluate the amnesia trauma, the mental health specialist does a psychological exam.
 They collect different information about a patient’s past experiences.

-They may ask about a patient’s symptoms, emotions, thoughts, and behaviors.
-After the psychological exam, the specialist can use other tools to get a proper diagnosis such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), or a screening dissociation test for dissociative identity disorder.
+They ask about a patient’s symptoms, emotions, thoughts, and behaviors.
+After the psychological exam, the specialist uses other tools to get a proper diagnosis such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), or a screening dissociation test for dissociative identity disorder.

 The screening test is a questionnaire consisting of multiple questions about daily life and experiences.
 When answering, a patient needs to determine the level at which the experience described applies to them.